huxh-labs/PlantGFM/README.md

-# Plant foundation DNA large language models (LLMs)
+# PlantGLM: A Genetic Language Model for Plant Genomics

 ## 1. Environment